afoeder/adrians-cooking/Writerside/topics/recipes/gumbo.md

 1. Mince bell pepper, onion, celery and garlic; cut Okra in 1/2 cm slices.
    * set aside, keep the garlic separated
-2. Slice Andouille sausage 1/2 cm, fry nicely in a dutch oven pan
+2. Slice Andouille sausage ½ cm, fry nicely in a Dutch oven pan
 3. Cut chicken into rough pieces and marinade with ground paprika, black pepper and cayenne powder
-4. Fry chicken in same dutch oven pan as the sausage until nicely golden brown; remove from pan
+4. Fry chicken in the same Dutch oven pan as the sausage until nicely golden brown; remove from pan
 5. Fry bell pepper, onion, celery, okra; add garlic a bit later.
-Add dried thyme and oregano as well as the remainders of the chicken marinade powder
+Add dried thyme and oregano as well as the remainder of the chicken marinade powder
 6. In the now cleaned Dutch oven pan, make the roux.

 _tbc_